jhaight-eco/uwin-multiregioncommcomp/README.md

 Note that the model output file **model1output_mrcm_globalinteractionmodel_sample60k.rds** is not included in this repository, as the file is too large.
 This file can be replicated by fitting the Bayesian multi-city community occupancy model code using the R script **./Rcode/1_1_Analysis_FittingMultiRegionCommunityModel.R**.

-Within 'modelsummary', there are five files:
+Within `modelsummary`, there are five files:

 **data_sites_mrcmsummary.csv**